 Note, when approaching healing or recovery, I often recommend “discard a card in play”.
 What I’m talking about here is to remove one descent from an existing insanity, effectively reducing the effect (say from a level 3 Delusion to a level 2 Delusion), or even discarding the Tell if it has no Descents.

-I list Savage Worlds first because I run most of my horror RPGs these days using Savage Worlds.
-These are mostly one-shot games where I completely replace the existing fear mechanic with the cards.
+I run most of my horror RPGs these days using Savage Worlds.
+These are primarily one-shot games where I completely replace the existing fear mechanic with the cards.
 I trim out some rules that I think don’t mesh well with horror games – I eliminate the soak roll, bennies, and the shaken status.
 I also drop the Guts skill in favor of just drawing cards.
 I know that’s a lot.
 Basically I’m using Savage Worlds just for skills and attributes, plus a very quick miniature-less combat that is pretty darn deadly without all those saving elements I ripped out like soaking and shaken.
 This fits well with my style of game – about half the game is investigation with few physical threats, then the latter half the game quickly devolves into death and mayhem.

 But let’s assume you want to run an ongoing campaign and use the cards.
 I would leave the Fear rules as is, and just replace the Fear Effects table with the cards.
 Any failed Guts check from Fear is worth a card, any failed Terror check or a natural 1 on a Guts roll is maybe worth 2 or 3 cards.